 Practice Self-Reflection

 Regular self-reflection is essential for identifying and addressing tendencies toward arrogance or self-doubt.
-Take time each day to examine your thoughts, feelings, and behaviors.
-Ask yourself questions like: "Am I being overly critical of others?"
-"Am I taking credit for the work of others?"
-"Am I open to feedback?"
+Even so, take time each day to examine your thoughts, feelings, and behaviors.
+This leads to ask yourself questions like: "Am I being overly critical of others? " "Am I taking credit for the work of others?"
+"Am I open to feedback?

 Keep a journal to track your progress and to identify patterns in your behavior.
 Use mindfulness techniques to become more aware of your thoughts and feelings in the present moment.
 By practicing self-reflection, you can gain a deeper understanding of yourself and develop strategies for managing your pride.